C. Wade McClusky: Naval aviator and instructor

-McClusky graduated from the United States Naval Academy in 1926, the same class as Max Leslie, Carlton Hutchins, and Lofton R. Henderson; and became a Naval Aviator three years later.
+McClusky graduated from the United States Naval Academy in 1926, the same class as Max Leslie, Carlton Hutchins, Howard W. Gilmore, and Lofton R. Henderson; and became a Naval Aviator three years later.
 Over the next decade, he served in several air units, as well as on command staff, as an instructor at the Naval Academy and at shore facilities.
 In 1940, he was assigned to Fighting Squadron Six (VF-6), based on USS Enterprise, and assumed command of that squadron in April 1941.

 World War II

 Lieutenant Commander McClusky became Enterprises air group commander in April 1942.

 During the Battle of Midway, while leading his air group's scout bombers on June 4, 1942, he made the critical tactical decision that led to the sinking of two of Japan's fleet carriers, Kaga and Akagi.

 When McClusky could not find the Japanese carriers where he expected them, and with his air group's fuel running dangerously low, he began a box search and on the second leg spotted the Arashi steaming north at flank speed.
 Arashi had stayed behind to attack the submarine USS Nautilus, which had been harassing the Japanese fleet.
 Surmising that Arashi must be following the main fleet, McClusky ordered a change in course in the same direction as Arashi.
 This led him directly to the enemy carriers.

-McClusky gave the order to attack, which resulted in confusion, with both squadrons of 31 aircraft diving on the closer carrier, Kaga.
+McClusky gave the order to attack, which resulted in confusion, with both squadrons of 31 aircraft diving on the closest carrier, Kaga.
 Doctrine called for McClusky's forward squadron to attack the more distant carrier, Akagi, and the squadron behind his to attack Kaga.
 Two simultaneous carrier attacks would have made it harder for Japanese Zeros to respond.
-Lieutenant Richard Best, who commanded the other squadron and was considered to be its best pilot, noticed the error and pulled out with two wingmen to attack Akagi, with Best scoring a direct hit amidships and a wingman a near miss which disabled the rudder and rendered Akagi immobile.
+Lieutenant Richard Best, who commanded the other squadron and was considered to be its best pilot, noticed the error and pulled out with two wingmen to attack Akagi.
+Best scored a direct hit amidships and a wingman a near miss that disabled the rudder and rendered Akagi immobile.
 The other 28 dive bombers, some of which nearly collided with each other, scored at least four hits on Kaga, leaving it a burning wreck.
 As he pulled out of his dive, McClusky's plane was pounced on by two Zeros, which put 52 holes in his plane and a bullet through his shoulder.
-After his gunner shot down one of the Zeros, McClusky was able to land his plane safely on Enterprise even with partially shot-up controls.
+His gunner, ARM1C Walter Chocholousek, shot down one of the Zeros.
+His controls partially shot up, McClusky landed his plane on Enterprise.